mrmattson/next/index.md

 ---
 layout: home
 title: Riot.js — Simple and elegant component-based UI library
-description: Riot lets you build user interfaces with custom tags using simple and enjoyable syntax.
+description: Riot.js lets you build user interfaces with custom tags using simple and enjoyable syntax.
 ---

 ## Why do we need a new UI library?